-The Risk Management team has a dedicated Operational Risk Manager in place who works closely with senior management and the operational risk representatives across all areas.
+The Risk Management team works closely with senior management and the operational risk representatives across all areas.
 A detailed review is performed on all operational risk events and reported and discussed at SNEL Operational Risk Working Group meetings, as indeed is the case with all Key Risk Indicator (KRI) tolerance breaches.
 In addition, a Risk Control Self-Assessment (RCSA) programme is run annually.
-If appropriate, any matters are also escalated to the RMC, BRC, SNEL Board, and the Operational Risk Committee of SF.
+If appropriate, any matters are also escalated to the RMC, BRC, SNEL Board, and the Operational Risk Committee of SFC.